 On behalf of all my colleagues at IPA and on my personal behalf, I sincerely thank my IAPMO-USA and IAPMO-India colleagues for joining hands with IPA in our pursuit to improve plumbing standards in India and to bring the recognition due to our profession.
 I look forward to many more years of our rewarding partnership.

-Megan Lehtonen Director, Business development, IAPMO
+Megan Lehtonen Senior Vice President, Business Development, IAPMO

 The IAPMO India business unit, created nearly 10 years ago, has seen its growth double annually for the past few years under the steady watch of Managing Director Neeta Sharma.
 This consistent increase is the result of the continuing training programs originally implemented at the grass-roots level a decade ago, and the introduction and capitalization of state-funded programs as the country moves to focus on the upskilling of youth as a top priority.
 IAPMO India has trained 800 students in the Kerala state-run program alone this year, at more than 30 training centers, with additional programs in the pipeline.
 Stuart Henry, World Plumbing Council Secretariat, reminded me of a great concept earlier this year: “Skills in the Land equal Gold in the Hands.”
 It’s a philosophy on which we will continue to focus and continue to build training programs and workshops to upskill the huge workforce within India.
 For the full report and information, please see Neeta Sharma’s article within this publication.